 Implement standard F# operators that are commonly useful on strings

 However, strings also implement IEnumerable and can thus be used as sequences of characters.
-Thus not all
+Thus not all of the functional programming operators need to be supplied specifically on string.

 Performance Criteria